 Concerning the storage of imaging data, both the X-A2 and the X-A3 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A2 and Fujifilm X-A3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-A2 and the X-A3 have been discontinued, but can regularly be found used on eBay.
+Both the X-A2 and the X-A3 have been discontinued, but can regularly be found used on ebay.
 The X-A2 was replaced by the Fujifilm X-A3, while the X-A3 was followed by the Fujifilm X-A5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A2 Manual (free pdf) or the online Fujifilm X-A3 Manual.
+Further information on the features and operation of the X-A2 and X-A3 can be found, respectively, in the Fujifilm X-A2 Manual (free pdf) or the online Fujifilm X-A3 Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A2 or the Fujifilm X-A3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - More heavily discounted: Has been on the market for longer (launched in January 2015).

 - More detail: Has more megapixels (24 vs 16MP), which boosts linear resolution by 23%.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).